 Supplement 9.3 of the Ph.
 Eur. is now available.
 CEP holders are invited to update their applications according to the revised monographs that will be implemented on the 1st of January 2018, and to follow the instructions given

 Users of CEPs are invited to provide comments on draft monographs published in Pharmeuropa 29.3 before 30 September 2017.

-The last monthly activity report for the Certification of Substances Division (DCEP) is now available for April 2016.
+The latest monthly activity report for the Certification of Substances Department (DCEP) is now available.

-The EDQM has revised the document « Guidance for electronic submissions for Certificates of Suitability (CEPs) applications ».
+EDQM has published the document « Top ten deficiencies – New Applications for Certificates of Suitability for chemical purity (2015-2016) ».

 The EDQM will hold an international conference on 19-20 September 2017 in Prague (Czech Republic) to trace recent changes to the Certification Procedure in a fast moving regulatory environment.